Level/classic-level/README.md

 ## Ordering

-All write operations are asynchronously dispatched on the node thread pool and therefore the ordering is not guaranteed.
+Write operations don't have a defined order because they are asynchronously dispatched on the Node.js thread pool.

 Consider: